On Harish-Chandra's Isomorphism: Introduction

-Since $\gamma(z)$ is an invariant differential operator for the Abelian group $H$, we see that $F_f$ has a "transmutation property": It connects the harmonic analysis on $G$ in the open subset of $G$ of elements which are conjugate to elements of $H'$, with the harmonic analysis on the abelian group $H$.
-Harish--Chandra deduced from this that in situations where $F_f$ extends to $C_c^\infty(H)$, the Fourier transform of $F_f$ at a character of the torus $\chi\in\hat{H}$ is a $G$-invariant eigendistribution.
-Of course one needs to adopt this construction to the general situation, where $F_f$ does have jumps when moving from one connected component of $T''$ to a neighbouring one.
+Since $\gamma(z)$ is an invariant differential operator for the abelian group $H$, we see that the transform $f\to F_f$ has a "transmutation property": it connects the harmonic analysis on $G$ in the open subset of $G$ of elements which are conjugate to elements of $H'$, with the harmonic analysis on the abelian group $H$.
+Harish--Chandra deduced from this that in situations where $F_f$ extends to a compactly supported function on $H$, its Fourier transform at a character of the torus $\chi\in\hat{H}$ is a $G$--invariant eigendistribution.
+Of course, one needs to adopt this construction to the general situation, where $F_f$ does have jumps when moving from one connected component of $H''$ to a neighbouring one.
 This is a serious challenge, but fortunately the case $G=\textup{SL}_2(\mathbb{R})$ provides a guideline of how one could go about this.

+The picture that emerges in \cite{HC2} is quite compelling.
+Harish--Chandra realised, already at that very early stage, the crucial importance of compact Cartan subgroups for the existence and parameterisation of the discrete series.
+In fact, the discrete series characters of $G$ should be related to Fourier transforms of orbital integrals relative to a compact Cartan subgroup.
+At the other extreme, the most continuous part of the Plancherel formula of $G$ is parameterised by the Fourier transforms of the orbital integrals relative to a maximally split $\theta$--stable Cartan subgroup.